Skip to Content

 Studying software engineering will see you gain knowledge, tools and practical skills to be able to design, construct, test and maintain large software applications.

-The software engineering major is a joint one - that means you will learn about both computer science and information technology.
+Software engineering is a joint major which means that you will study aspects of both computer science and information technology.

 You will focus on learning about: